rkabani19/rkabani19.github.io/src/content/projects/internship-assistant.md

   - Go
   - Cobra
   - Web Scraping
-  - Conccurrency
 ---

-A Go CLI to scrape the web for internships at target companies, and notify user when posted.
+A CLI to scrape the web for internships at target companies, and notify user when posted.